 English curriculum intent statement

 Our English curriculum has been designed to equip children with the vital knowledge, skills and understanding that they will need as they move on to secondary school and, ultimately, for the rest of their adult life.
-Keeping in mind our Christian values of courage and love, we want our children to be ready for the workplace – able to communicate effectively, both using spoken and written language; we want them to be life-long readers who read for pleasure throughout their lives, passing on this love of reading to their own children; and we want them to be able to use language creatively to express their thoughts and feelings.
+Keeping in mind our Christian values of courage and love, we want our children to be ready for the workplace – able to communicate effectively (with an extensive vocabulary) both using spoken and written language; we want them to be life-long readers who read for pleasure throughout their lives, passing on this love of reading to their own children; and we want them to be able to use language creatively to express their thoughts and feelings.

 Our School Vision is threaded through our English curriculum: children read texts as a class which encourage them to be kind and inclusive.
 Through their study of texts the children are encouraged to be true, developing an understanding of how to converse and share their honest opinions in a constructive way.
 The children learn how they can use their reading, writing and spoken language skills to grow their contribution to our school community and beyond.

 As a Power of Reading school we take a text-based approach to the English lesson.
 This sees us reading a high-quality text as a class (selected with care to ensure it meets the needs of the particular class, age and ability of the children) and using this as a basis for most of our writing.
 This is an approach which hugely motivates our children and helps to create a real reading culture across the whole school.
 In addition to this, we know that our children are motivated by topical issues and the world they live in.
 As such, we seek opportunities to read and write for real-life purposes across the whole curriculum.